Vinodh-Machireddy/ml/MLflow.md

-# MLFlow
-MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
-It provides four core components:
-1. Tracking (logging parameters, metrics, and artifacts from experiments)
-2. Projects (packaging ML code in a reproducible format)
-3. Models (a standard format for packaging and deploying models across different serving environments)
-4. Model Registry (a centralized store for managing model versions, stages, and annotations).
-   > Widely used for Tracking and Model Registry.

 ## What is Experiment Tracking?
 When Data Scientist trains a model, they try many things(Different algorithms, hyperparameters, feature sets, datasets, evaluation metrics), we record every ML experiment details properly.
 If we don’t track properly: